 About the Future of our Cities

-Michael Wutzke: Mrs. Roth, as vice-president of the Association of German Cities and Lord Mayor of the city of Frankfurt, I would like to hear your thoughts on the future role of German cities.
+SKYLINE ATLAS: Mrs. Roth, as vice-president of the Association of German Cities and Lord Mayor of the City of Frankfurt, I would like to hear your thoughts on the future role of German cities.
 What are the challenges facing our big cities in the near future?

 Petra Roth: There are indeed a number of challenges, with each German city being affected differently.
 Berlin, for example, has a special position, but so too do city states like Hamburg.
 Budget consolidation is certainly essential for all of them in these times of decreasing tax income.
 The relationship between unavoidable consolidation and indispensable investment will be very important.
 All major cities have security problems, cultural financing is an issue, integration of the foreign population, education and training for young people: this is really about the future of urban society.